janpiter/facebook-about-page-parser/README.md

 # Facebook About Page Parser
-Parsing **About Page** at Facebook profile from html to json format.
+Parsing **About Page** at Facebook profile from html to dictionary.

 This code is for parsing only, doesn't include code for downloading the page.